EricaXia/myblog/content/post/hadoopintro.md

 ## What is Hadoop?

-Hadoop is a open-source Java software framework for the storage and distributed processing of big data.
+Hadoop is a open-source Java software framework for the storage and distributed processing of big data, first developed by Google in 2004.
 It runs on clusters of commodity hardware.
 Hadoop can be summarized as several major components:

 1. **Hadoop Distributed File System (HDFS)** - Provides distributed data storage
 2. **YARN** - Responsible for resource allocation and management, job scheduling, and more tasks